funkwerk/dshould/README.md

 When in doubt, use English grammar.
 If an intuitive combination of words does not work, please file a bug report.

+When a test fails, the message is always a variation of "Expected [right], but got [left]".

 # Basic use

     value.should.equal(value);